AbdullahZN/dynamo-node/README.md

 > npm install dynamo-node || yarn add dynamo-node
 ```

-You can either set your AWS credentials as env variables or as a JSON file
+You can either set your AWS credentials as env variables, as a JSON file, or as an object

 ```js
 // AWS credentials as JSON file